tinzupanovic/hardwareapp/README.md

 For repository I use in memory H2 database.
 Jdbc, hibernate and Spring data JPA are used to communicate with the database.
-Using JWT token as a form of authentication and autorization. jUnits tests are used to check for any mistakes.
+Using JWT token as a form of authentication and autorization. jUnit tests are used to check for any mistakes.
 To check how many hardwares are available I used Quartz scheduler to log them every 10 second.